You get a single team handling cybersecurity, IT, and data integration services like EDI, filling the gaps in your team.

 What data standard(s) and protocol(s) do your trading partners use?
 How is a document going to move seamlessly from their backend system through EDI technology to your backend system—all without a human touch?

-These high-level questions are the key to integrating your EDI system with your trading partners.
+These high-level questions are the key to EDI processing as well as integrating your EDI system with your trading partners.
 Here at Corsica, we work with our clients to answer questions like:

 That’s the 50,000ft level—the bird’s eye view.
-An EDI service provider like Corsica can help you answer these questions so you integrate with critical trading partners while keeping costs reasonable.
+An EDI service provider like Corsica can help you answer these questions so you integrate with critical trading partners while maintaining reasonable costs for EDI processing.

 But EDI integration happens at a more detailed level too.